Instant Confirmation

 BESTIt's small but well made~~~~

-Located in Vancouver's Queen Elizabeth Park, the Bloedel Conservatory is a tropical garden that opened in 1969.
-Inside the dome-shaped glass building, there are over 100 species of exotic birds and 500 species of plants, and you can enjoy the tropical garden in a warm and comfortable environment even during Vancouver's cold winter.
+Located in Queen Elizabeth Park, Vancouver, the Bloedel Conservatory is a tropical garden that opened in 1969.
+Inside the domed glass building, over 100 species of exotic birds and 500 species of plants reside, allowing you to enjoy a tropical garden in a warm and pleasant environment, even during Vancouver's cold winters.

-Visit the Bloedel Conservatory located in Vancouver's Queen Elizabeth Park!
+Visit the Bloedel Conservatory located in Queen Elizabeth Park in Vancouver!
 The Bloedel Conservatory is the second largest conservatory in the world.
 Inside the conservatory, you can see about 500 species of plants and over 100 species of birds.
-See everything from plants and birds that are hard to find in Korea to familiar plants and animals.
+See everything from plants and birds that are hard to see in Korea to familiar flora and fauna.

-It is a special travel destination where you can spend a leisurely time listening to the songs of various plants and birds.
+It's a special destination where you can spend a relaxing time listening to the songs of various plants and birds.

-The Bloedel Conservatory cultivates a variety of tropical plants in a rainforest-like environment.
+The Bloedel Conservatory creates a tropical rainforest-like environment, cultivating a variety of tropical plants.

-The waterfall, pond, and wooden bridge come together to create an exotic atmosphere.
+Waterfalls, ponds, and wooden bridges create an exotic atmosphere.

-You can see over 100 species of colorful birds, including parrots, lorikeets, and canaries, flying freely.
+You can see over 100 species of colorful birds flying freely, including parrots, parakeets, and canaries.

-Some birds even come close to visitors and receive food.
+Some birds even come close to visitors and take food.

 Exotic Plants

-A variety of tropical plants, including palm trees, ferns, and orchids, grow lushly.
+A variety of tropical plants, such as palm trees, ferns, and orchids, grow lushly.

-In particular, the orchids hanging from the dome ceiling capture the attention of visitors with their beautiful flowers.
+In particular, the orchids hanging from the dome ceiling bloom with beautiful flowers, captivating visitors' eyes.

 Bloedel Conservatory